 Decision: The Court outlined the principle of interjurisdictional immunity and reiterated that the doctrine protects the core of each head of legislative power in ss.
 91 and 92 of the Constitution Act.
 In doing so, the Court rejected the Applicant’s argument that provincial authourities directed significant operational changes that ultimately undermined stevedoring activity, holding that the sections of the Act do not intrude on any matter that is indispensable for the loading and unloading of cargo from ships or removal of cargo from a port.
 All that is required is that the applicants load and unload cargo in a manner that does not discharge contaminants into the natural environment and report such discharges if they occur.
 On the federal paramountcy challenge, the Court noted that the Canada Marine Act’s preamble declares its purpose is to, among other things, provide for the commercialization of the St. Lawrence Seaway and also calls for a balance between economic objectives and other interests, including environmental concerns.
 The Court also noted that the Seaway Property Regulations charges the manager of the Terminal, as agent of the federal Crown, to harmonize those competing interests and that any activity produces prohibited results then the federal manager has jurisdiction to bar the activity or subject It to conditions to mitigate the results.
 As such there was no inconsistency with the Seaway Property Regulations as the permission of an activity by federal authourities does not mean the applicants were excused from compliance with valid provincial legislation.

 Desgagnés Transport Inc. v.
-Wärtsilä Canada Inc., 2019 SCC 58Précis: The Supreme Court of Canada held that provincial law, and not Canadian maritime law, applied to a contract of marine engine parts so that the supplier of the parts was liable for the full quantum of damage.
+Wärtsilä Canada Inc., 2019 SCC 58Précis: The Supreme Court of Canada held that provincial law, and not Canadian maritime law, applied to a sale contract for marine engine parts.

 Victoria (City) v.
 Zimmerman, 2018 BCSC 321Précis: The British Columbia Supreme Court upheld a local bylaw that prohibited long term moorage but allowed temporary moorage.